melboyce/senor-rosado/README.md

 ## Summary

 This is a Slack bot written in Go.
-Two things of note:

-* this is my first crack at Go, so it's inelegant (aka shitty)
-* ???

 ## Running It